mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 - `componentClassName` -> `className` [codemod ✅]
 - `closeDialogOnContentClick` -> `closeMenuOnItemClick` [codemod ✅]
 - Removed `disabledReason`, use `tooltipContent` instead [codemod ✅]
+- Removed `showTooltipOnlyOnTriggerElement` as it's now the default, and tooltip will appear only on the icon button itself and not on the menu dialog [codemod ✅]

 ### Modal